brianknutson/post-install-config/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
-This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.<br />
+This demonstration shows how I did post-install configuration of the open-source help desk ticketing system osTicket.<br />

 <h2>Environments and Technologies Used</h2>